POM: Prescription only medicine

 Inflammatory bowel disease

-Limited data suggest that there is no major difference in plasma concentration of fidaxomicin or OP-1118 between patients with reduced renal function (creatinine clearance < 50 ml/min) and patients with normal renal function (creatinine clearance ≥ 50 ml/min).
+Limited data from adult patients suggest that there is no major difference in plasma concentration of fidaxomicin or OP-1118 between patients with reduced renal function (creatinine clearance < 50 ml/min) and patients with normal renal function (creatinine clearance ≥ 50 ml/min).

 Gender, weight and race